FranciscoMoretti/site/README.md

 cp .env.example .env.local
 ```

-3. Customize the site by using your own info in `config/config.ts`

-4. Put your content into the content directory and your assets in content/assets directory.

-5. STart the application:
+5. Start the application:

 ```sh
 pnpm dev
 ```

+## Customization

+1. Customize the site by using your own info in `config/config.ts`

+2. Put your content into the content directory and your assets in content/assets directory.
+3. Replace the `opengraph-image.jpg` for your own image and `opengraph-image.alt.txt` for its alt text.

 ## Setting up PlanetScale DB